 - Shake a little (again probably not necessary)

 - Store in a dark closet and come back in about 2 months.

-You should have a leathery growth floating at the top of the liquid – that’s a good thing – it’s a health mother.
+You should have a leathery growth floating at the top of the liquid.
+A floating culture is a healthy mother.
 If you don’t then you may need to feed your vinegar with some fresh wine and a teaspoon or so of more raw vinegar.

-If you have a vinegar crock with a tap near the bottom, once your vinegar has aged a couple months you can continually use it by tapping it as needed, and topping it off with whatever wine you have around as you open a bottle and don’t finish all off it (If your someone that does that – If I open something I tend to use it… LOL).
+If you have a vinegar crock with a tap near the bottom, you can use it by tapping it as needed.
+After you take some out top it off with whatever wine you have around as you open a bottle and don’t finish all off it.
+(If your someone that does that – If I open something I tend to use it… LOL).